VolantisDev/Launchpad/README.md

 You can also add these .exe files to any other game platform or launcher you wish, as there is nothing Steam-specific about them.

-Some of the generated .exe files may depend on vendor files within the main LauncherGen directory), but you can copy the .exe file anywhere on your system that you would like without having to copy any other dependencies around.
+Some of the generated .exe files may depend on vendor files within the main Launchpad directory), but you can copy the .exe file anywhere on your system that you would like without having to copy any other dependencies around.

 ## Credits

-LauncherGen was conceived and developed by Ben McClure <ben.mcclure@gmail.com> using AutoHotKey.
+Launchpad was conceived and developed by Ben McClure <ben.mcclure@gmail.com> using AutoHotKey.

-LauncherGen automatically downloads the following dependencies:
+Launchpad automatically downloads the following dependencies:
 - [AutoHotKey](https://www.autohotkey.com/)
 - [Bnetlauncher](https://github.com/dafzor/bnetlauncher)
 - [IconsExt](https://www.nirsoft.net/utils/iconsext.html)

-These dependencies each use different licensing from LauncherGen, and so LauncherGen doesn't include them in your initial download.
+These dependencies each use different licensing from Launchpad, and so Launchpad doesn't include them in your initial download.
 They are added later, and you are free to put your own versions of the dependencies there as well.

 ## Contributing